F1: Can Honda give Red Bull Racing its 5th World Championship?

-Motorsports world has been flustered with the very much anticipated move of the 2-year engine deal between Honda Motor Co.
-Ltd. and Aston Martin Red Bull Racing.
-The deal is about much criticised Honda power units(PUs).
-Red Bull Team principal Christian Horner quoted “This multi-year agreement with Honda signals the start of an exciting new phase in Aston Martin Red Bull Racing’s efforts to compete not just for Grand Prix wins but for what is always our goal – championship titles.”
+Red Bull Team principal Christian Horner has been quoted as saying, “This multi-year agreement with Honda signals the start of an exciting new phase in Aston Martin Red Bull Racing’s efforts to compete not just for Grand Prix wins but for what is always our goal – championship titles.”

 Considering the recent form of Honda, this deal appears to be a brave one even though Horner has said that the team has taken this step following rigorous data and performance analysis of its sister team Scuderia Toro Rosso.

 Honda on other hand are happy with the deal and a new relationship with Aston Martin Red Bull Racing, and have expressed that this move is a step closer to the championship.

 The decision of abruptly ending the 12-year relationship with Renault came as a result of deficient performances and reliability issues.
 It goes without saying that the split didn’t go down well with Renault, who have reportedly said that they will make Red Bull repent over Red Bull’s decision to go for the Honda engine in its quest for the championship.

 Honda in the past have shown incredible performance as an engine constructor, specially in the 1983-1992 era.
 They dominated the constructors back then and gave several sleepless nights to big names like Ferrari.

 Honda started off as an engine partner in 1983 with Spirit racing, but their push for the title started in 1984 when Tyrell Racing started achieving great results for the team and for Honda.
 The first taste of championship success came with Williams in 1986 when Sir Nigel Mansell won the WDC (World Drivers Championship), and that was followed by Nelson Piquet in 1987.